NxPKG/khulnasoft-docs/content/load-balancing/troubleshooting/common-error-codes/index.md

 ### Cause

-Cloudflare cannot connect to the origin web server due to network unavailability.
+Khulnasoft cannot connect to the origin web server due to network unavailability.
 This is usually caused by a network issue or incorrect origin IP.

 ### Solution

-Check either the IP entered for the origin in Cloudflare's Load Balancer configuration or the IP returned via DNS for the origin hostname.
+Check either the IP entered for the origin in Khulnasoft's Load Balancer configuration or the IP returned via DNS for the origin hostname.

 ---